 $38.10 X 30 years = $1,143 TOTAL tax cost over 30 years

 Some in the community have shared their concerns about too many school bonds and too many taxes.....and looking at your property tax statement can be overwhelming and confusing.
 There are several abbreviations and itemized accounts and many that have the name WASCO (as in schools) attached to them.
-I want to help clarify a few points about your tax bill:
+The following is intended to clarify a few points about your tax bill:

 1. Once a Bond Measure passes, the bonds are sold to investors on the open market, but usually not all at once.
 So a single bond may have multiple entries on a tax bill.
-For example, Wasco High has only ONE existing bond (Measure C) from 2008, but it shows up as three lines (known as “issuances”):
+For example, Wasco High has only ONE existing bond (Measure C) from 2008, but it shows up as three lines (known as “issuances” or "series"):

 WASCO HIGH 2008-B